*** NOTE ***

 Also, it doesn’t matter which way around the Orange and Black cables are attached to the HT coil.

-So I tried it anyway and sure enough it made no difference at all (but, you can never have enough earths on an old bike)
+So I tried it anyway and sure enough it made no difference at all (but, with the exception of the Norton Commando, you can never have enough earths on an old bike)

 We also tried resistor spark plugs WITH the resistor spark plug caps supplied in the Electrex World STK-102D-DC kit, as I noted in the instructions for the HPI 068C041 CDI unit that they say in a big warning box at the bottom of the page: